pweingardt/KSPMissionController/missions.md

 2. no quotation marks like in C or Java
 3. use `{` and `}` seperately, in one line
 4. case sensitive
+5. '#' at the beginning of the line (spaces and tabs don't matter) marks a comment